 Because of this work visa system, schools rarely recruit from abroad and apply a 3-month probationary period on all new teachers, to cover their backs in case the work permit application is unsuccessful.
 However, if you have all your paperwork ducks lined up in a row then you won’t experience any issues in receiving the work permit and then being able to apply for the business visa.

-It is also worth noting here that not all schools will encourage you to apply for the work permit, and will instead recommend that you leave the country every 3 months to then return on a fresh 3-month tourist visa.
+It is also worth noting here that not all schools will encourage you to apply for the work permit, and will instead recommend that you leave the country every three months to then return on a fresh 3-month tourist visa.
 While we never recommend teaching illegally, it is however common practice in Vietnam and this can be clearly seen by the many expats teaching in Vietnam who don’t possess a college degree and who might not necessarily be a native English speaker.

 Please remember that at tefl online pro we assist our graduates with ongoing job support, help and advice, so if you are wanting Vietnam teaching English advice then feel free to reach out and contact us.